**RESTROOM UPDATE **

 These restrooms have needed improvements for many years with a significant scope of work which included sanitary tile flooring, fixtures, lighting, roof repairs, painting, upgrading our overall plumbing and adding security doors in most every facility.
 We completed the work at our Beaches Pool facility first and then we moved on to upgrading the remaining facilities in areas that would have very limited disruption to our regular operations.
 Principal deconstruction commenced sequentially at the end of our regular season in 2019 and we made good progress with the intent to complete the work by early summer 2020…..well that was the plan.

 We all are aware that 2020 had an entirely different idea of what we were going to be able to accomplish.

 At the present time we are still completing the plumbing and as they are completed we will be opening the restrooms for use.
 We are looking at a target date of July to be complete and will open each facility for use as each individual restroom is ready.

 Operationally, we are going to be making some changes to the restrooms as we move forward.
 All facilities will be operational by early May annually and will close no later than mid October.

 - Pools restrooms will open and close with the Pools operating schedule.

-- Unity, Island Brook, Upper and Lower Indian Ledge, and Old Mine will be opened for scheduled activities only, however portable toilets will be provided in all these locations as well as Long Hill field.
+- Unity, Island Brook, Upper Indian Ledge, and Old Mine will be opened for scheduled activities only, however portable toilets will be provided in all these locations as well as Long Hill field.